UPCOMING EVENTS

 All funds raised through this event will support the Colorado Women’s Bar Association's vitally important public policy work and its lobbyist activities.
 The CWBA is a 501(c)(6) nonprofit corporation.
 Ticket costs, sponsorships, silent auction purchases, and CWBA donations are not tax-deductible as a charitable contribution, but may be deductible as an ordinary and necessary business expense, subject to exclusion for lobbying activity.
 Please consult with your professional tax advisor for further advice.

-Join the Colorado Women's Bar Association, CU Women's Law Caucus, and DU Women's Legal Coalition to celebrate our collegiality, shared values, and love for the fall season at a Friendsgiving get-together in Denver.
-Because mentorship is central to each of our groups, this is a great opportunity for lawyers and students to connect in a relaxed and welcoming environment.
+Join the Colorado Women's Bar Association, CU Women's Law Caucus, and DU Women's Legal Coalition at Neon Cowboy, a fun and brand-new restaurant to celebrate our collegiality, shared values, and love for the fall season at a Friendsgiving get-together in Denver.
+Mentorship is central to each of our groups, and this is a great opportunity for lawyers and students to connect in a relaxed and welcoming environment.

 Board members are encouraged to attend in person.
 For more information or for RSVP assistance, contact the CWBA office at (303) 831-1040.

-Tentative date hold!
 Join us for a year-end celebration and holiday party with Colorado's diversity bars.
 We can't wait to celebrate with you!
+Details coming soon.

 The CWBA Board's Executive Officers, Board Members, and Leadership Advisory Council all meet together on the third Wednesday of the month in July, October, January, and April.